-While the domestic and overseas economic conditions remain sesuch as emergency power generators, as part of efforts to build vere due to concerns over the resurgence of COVID-19 caused by national resilience.
-In the Information Equipment Systems segment, with increasmutant strains, there are signs of recovery in the form of visible effects of various policies and developments in the recovery of ing demand for digitalization and contactless systems, there is a overseas economies such as China.
-Measures to prevent the growing need for compatibility with IC train tickets, including spread of infection and vaccination are being rolled out both in those for local lines, and as such, demand for products such as IC Japan and overseas, and it is hoped that personal consumption car-mounted terminals is expected to rise. and capital investment will recover as the easing of movement re-As new customer needs are emerging in the wake of changes strictions will progress with the subsiding of COVID-19. in behavior and values in a post-COVID society, we believe that
+While the domestic and overseas economic conditions remain severe due to concerns over the resurgence of COVID-19 caused by mutant strains, there are signs of recovery in the form of visible effects of various policies and developments in the recovery of overseas economies such as China.
+Measures to prevent the spread of infection and vaccination are being rolled out both in Japan and overseas, and it is hoped that personal consumption and capital investment will recover as the easing of movement restrictions will progress with the subsiding of COVID-19.